Is it Best to Buy A, B, or C Shares?

 - Class C Share Mutual Funds: These funds charge what is called a "level load," which means there is an ongoing fee, usually 1.00%, as long as you hold the fund.
 This increases the expenses of the fund and drags down returns, like the 12b-1 fee with B shares.

-Which Share Class is Best - A, B, or C?
+Which Share Class is Best: A, B, or C Shares (or No-Load)?

 Again, if you are a do-it-yourself investor, no-load funds are likely your best bet.
 They typically have low expense ratios and there is no load to pay.
 This translates to higher returns over time because more of your money is staying in the fund, rather than trickling out into the hands of a stock broker or mutual fund company.